kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 1. **How does kcp publish its client CA to providers?** The identity itself is settled, since kcp mints it per shard, but providers need the CA bundle to verify against, and kcp has no channel for that today.
-Candidates: a field on `APIExport.status` written by the same reconciler that resolves `caBundleRef`; a well-known ConfigMap materialized into every workspace, mirroring `extension-apiserver-authentication`; or simply a documented endpoint on the front-proxy.
+Candidates: a field on `APIExport.status` written by the reconciler that validates the ephemeral endpoints; a well-known ConfigMap materialized into every workspace, mirroring `extension-apiserver-authentication`; or simply a documented endpoint on the front-proxy.
 The status field is the least machinery and reuses a path this KEP already needs.

 2. **Sharding and endpoint selection.** Stateless serving means any shard works, but if providers want shard-local webhook endpoints, some templating or `EndpointSlice`-like